zeffii/SoundPetal/README.md

 FLOW
 ====

-Experimental generic Blender based PyNode implementation.
+GNU GPL 3.

-Flow is based on NumPy's np.Array instead of Python's generic Lists.
-Using NumPy allows for very fast Linear Algebra operations and bypassing the use of bpy mathutils `.Vector() `, `.Matrix()` etc. that might otherwise be used.
+Geometry Nodes for Blender based on NumPy's `np.Array` instead of Python's generic `Lists`.
+Using NumPy allows for very fast Linear Algebra operations and bypassing the use of bpy mathutils `Vector() ` and `Matrix()` etc. which are too slow for this purpose.
+The closest Blender analogue to FLOW is Sverchok, so if you are comfortable with Sverchok it will all be familiar but admittedly different.
+A massive caveat though: FLOW is experimental by nature.

+Right now FLOW is a test area to experiment with a bit more than just a node, but instead it aims to utilze NumPy by essentially nodefying the NumPy library.
+For geometry an Object can be described as an `n*4` array of Vertices.
+4 because there is XYZ and W. the W won't often be used but it's there implicitely to make the Matrix Math possible. `4*4` Matrix (Array in disguise) can operate easily on a large list of `n*4`.